jgoggles/snf/src/content/19-05-18-jon-gray-swing.md

 throwing it right down the middle for strikes.
 He'll still be trying to make an out while not offering potentially hit-producing pitches i.e. obvious strikes.

-In the end, Jon Gray was allowed to swing the bat, hitting into an inning ending double play, leaving Charlie Blackmon to lead off the following inning with a double.
+In the end, Jon Gray was allowed to swing the bat, hitting into an inning-ending double play, leaving Charlie Blackmon to lead off the following inning with a (goddammit!) double.
 Eventually the Rockies would lose the entire game by a single run giving hindsight's biased punch extra hutzpah.